KananHasanov747/django_weather_app/README.md

 - If you don't want to use **Nginx**, replace it with `-f compose.servestatic.yml` (don't forget to check the ports running; they have to be as same as **DJANGO_PORT**)
 - To add Postgres into the app, append `-f compose.postgres.yml` before `up --build`

-In case you decide to host on the platform (in my case, it is AWS EC2):
+In case you decide to host on the platform (in my case, it is AWS EC2; though Vercel is also good, the former has more freedom):

 - Sign-up (or sign-in) to your account where you want to host it
 - Run the Cloud Machine (specifically **Ubuntu**, but **Debian** & **Fedora** are fine too)